Consultation for Morven Offshore Wind Farm’s plans for its transmission infrastructure closing soon

 JERA Nex bp is investing up to £10m in Future Woodlands Scotland, to expand native woodland in rural and urban areas through the Urban Forestry Programme.

-Morven has invested into the port, helping facilitate its transformation into Scotland’s largest renewable energy hub, with the upgrade completed in 2024.
+Morven has invested into the Port of Leith, helping facilitate its transformation into Scotland’s largest renewable energy hub, with the upgrade completed in 2024.

 In 2024, Morven conducted offshore surveys, which included environmental sampling at 45 locations and geophysical data acquisition from conventional vessels.
 Additionally, over 8,000-line kilometres of geophysical data was acquired using uncrewed surface vessels to assist with the project’s development.